-Colmar is a city that will make you fall in love
+Colmar is a city that you will fall in love with

 With its colorful houses and half-timbers.
 In the heart of the Alsace and its wine-growing area, we find this town that opens its doors to visitors and looks like an open-air museum.

-Things to Visit in Colmar in 1 Day (Itinerary)
+Best Things to Visit in Colmar in 1 Day

-If you are only going to stay one day in Colmar there are must-see places and I will detail them below with an itinerary that you can follow very easily.
+If you only stay one day in Colmar, there are must-see places, and I will detail them below with an itinerary that you can follow very easily.

-If you are going to stay a second day we also tell you what you can visit in this beautiful Alsatian town.
+If you stay a second day, we will also tell you what you can visit in this beautiful Alsatian town.

-Don’t forget to visit Strasbourg too, the Capital of the Alsace is pretty awesome.
+Don’t forget to visit Strasbourg too, the Capital of Alsace is pretty awesome.

-The must-sees in Colmar are: to explore the Old Town and Little Venice.
+The must-sees in Colmar are exploring the Old Town and Little Venice.

 Catedral St. Martin

-Continuing along rue des Marchands you will arrive at the Rue des Tourneurs which takes you to the Cathedral St.-Martin, has no loss.
+Continuing along rue des Marchands, you will arrive at the Rue des Tourneurs, which takes you to the Cathedral St.-Martin.

-Pay attention to the buildings surrounding the cathedral, among them we will find the Adolphe house of 1350 and the Old Guard Corps of Renaissance style of 1575.
+Please pay attention to the buildings surrounding the cathedral; we will find the Adolphe house of 1350 and the Old Guard Corps of Renaissance style of 1575.

-The interior of the cathedral is very nice, it is divided into three parts and surrounded by chapels.
+The cathedral’s interior is very nice; it is divided into three parts and surrounded by chapels.

 La Rue des Marchands

-One of the most characteristic houses is the Pfister House, alsatian style of 1537, opposite the Schongauer House and the Swan House both of the fifteenth century.
+One of the most characteristic houses is the Pfister House, an alsatian style of 1537, opposite the Schongauer House and the Swan House.

-A few steps further on is the Bartholdi museum, which is set up in the birthplace of sculptor Auguste Bartholdi, with works by the master and halls dedicated to the city’s history.
+A few steps further on is the Bartholdi museum, set up in the birthplace of sculptor Auguste Bartholdi with works by the master and halls dedicated to the city’s history.

-At the end of the street you will find a half-timbered house, which is the building of the Old Customs, is from 1480 and suffered some additions over the centuries.
+At the end of the street, you will find a half-timbered house, which is the building of the Old Customs from 1480 that has suffered some additions over the centuries.

 Grand Rue de Colmar

-At number 15 you can see the Maison des Arcades of 1609 and very close is the Gothic church of St.-Matthieu, today it is a Protestant church, but before it was Franciscan.
+At number 15, you can see the Maison des Arcades of 1609, and the Gothic church of St.-Matthieu is very close.
+Today it is a Protestant church, but before, it was Franciscan.

-Behind the church is the old Hospital of 1736 and which is now home to the university headquarters.
+Behind the church is the old Hospital of 1736, which is now home to the university’s headquarters.

 Petite Venise or Little Venice